 1. Termination.
 Upon the receipt of the amount set forth in Recital C above by CIBC, as evidenced by a receipt from CIBC acknowledging such receipt on the Effective Date:

-(i) the Hawaii Facility Agreement, the Notes issued thereunder, and the Fee Letters described therein and all subrogation rights and other rights of Enron to reimbursement from the Trust with respect to payments made under the Total Return Swap Agreement (as defined in the Hawaii Facility Agreement, as amended through the date hereof) with respect to the Hawaii Facility Agreement shall be terminated and shall be void and of no further effect, provided Section 25.1 of the Hawaii Facility Agreement shall survive the termination of the Hawaii Facility Agreement through November 27, 2000 but solely with respect to breakage costs incurred by the Lenders in connection with the termination of the Hawaii Facility Agreement; and
+(i) the Hawaii Facility Agreement, the Notes issued thereunder, and the Fee Letters described therein and all subrogation rights and other rights of Enron to reimbursement from the Trust with respect to payments made under the Total Return Swap Agreement (as defined in the Hawaii Facility Agreement, as amended through the date hereof) with respect to the Hawaii Facility Agreement, including those related to the payment of breakage costs described below, shall be terminated and shall be void and of no further effect, provided Section 25.1 of the Hawaii Facility Agreement shall survive the termination of the Hawaii Facility Agreement through November 27, 2000 but solely with respect to breakage costs incurred by the Lenders in connection with the termination of the Hawaii Facility Agreement; and

 (ii) the RADA shall be terminated, provided Section 6 of the RADA, titled “Expenses and Indemnification of the Owner Trustee”, shall survive the termination of the RADA, as provided in such Section 6.